oeyoews/tw5/README.md

 - [ ] use submodule to manage img and tiddler/subwiki
 - [ ] customize respawn js, to fix during time bug(in logic)
 - [ ] use runner(renovate) for repository(tw5) in gitlab platform
+- [ ] add some broken setup notes for config tw5